 4.1.
 Number

 The officers of the Address Council shall include a Chair, two co-Chair and such other officers as the Executive Council of the Number Resource Organization may determine.
+The officers will be designated by the ASO AC members following the operating procedures.

 4.2.
 Duties of the Address Council Chair